-By now many of you have started your summer research experiences.
-Whether you’re in a formal ten-week REU program on a different campus or you’re doing research on your home campus here are 10 tips on how to get the most out of your experience
+By now many of you have finished up finals and are preparing for your summer research experiences.
+Whether you’re in a formal ten-week REU program on a new campus or you’re doing a virtual research program hosted by your own campus it’s never too early to prepare.
+Here are 10 tips on how to get the most out of your summer research experiences.

 1) Understand the culture in your lab.